RENCI/apsviz-timeseriesdb-ingest/README.md

 #### To create and ingest the observation data files first run the command:

-python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType obs --inputTask DataCreate
+python runObsIngest.py --ingestDir /data/ast-run-ingester/ --inputTask DataCreate

 This will create data files in /data/ast-run-ingester/.

 The next step is to ingest the files by running the following command:

-python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType obs --inputTask DataIngest
+python runObsIngest.py --ingestDir /data/ast-run-ingester/ --inputTask DataIngest

 python runObsIngest.py --ingestDir /data/ast-run-ingester/ --inputTask runRetainObsStationCreateIngest